 - Preparation: Cook the berries with sugar and water to make a jelly or sauce.

-- Preserving: Whitebeam berry jelly can be stored in sterilized jars.
+- Preserving: Store whitebeam berry jelly in sterilized jars

 Alexanders (Horse Parsley)